AriFordsham/GHCWiki/kind-system.md

 These are resolved by Haskell 98 with `(a :: *->*)` and `(b :: *)`.
 We propose no change.
 But see kind polymorphism below.

+### Kind Namespace

+Also see: TypeNaming

+Strictly, the new kinds that have been introduced using `data kind` syntax inhabit a new namespace.
+Mostly it is unambiguous when you refer to a type and when you refer to a kind.
+However there are some corner cases, particularly in module import/export lists.

+**Option 1 : Collapse Type and Kind namespace**

+*Pros:*

+- Simple
+- Follows behaviour of type classes, type functions and data type functions.

+*Cons:*

+- Inconsistent.
+It would allow the user to create `True` and `False` as types, but not to be able to put them under kind `Bool`.
+(You'd need to name your kind a `Bool'` or `Bool_k`)

+**Option 2 : Fix ambiguities**

+*Pros:*

+- As more extensions are put into the language, it'll have to happen sooner or later

+*Cons:*

+- Will involve creating a whole new namespace
+- Several corner cases

 ---